“He that has energy enough to root out a vice should go further, and try to plant a virtue in its place.” ~Charles Caleb Colton

 We spend too much time in talking, thinking, feeling and reacting and hardly any in doing.
 From armchair activism at community level to procrastination and distraction at personal level, our problems are only magnified as we take less and less actions and find more excuses to avoid our work.
 I could’ve put this along with self-discipline.
 But it’s high time that we begin to reward people who act more than people who talk.
 Value action more than words and intentions.
 Appreciate people who act.

-Hard work, Decisiveness, Diligence, Progress.
+Associated Virtues: Hard work, Decisiveness, Diligence, Progress.

 Developing the Virtue: Start small.
 Start.
 Don’t wait for right moment or right feeling or motivation.
 Associate work with cause you care about.
 Plan minimally.
 Schedule your time.
 Be committed.
 Start small.
 Start now.
 Start.
 Do.